-In the sample below, the replica name will be replica1, the service user name is svc\replica1, and the master server's name is master.
+In the sample below, the replica name will be replica1, it is instance 1 on a particular host, the service user name is svc replica1, and the master server's hostname is svrmaster.

-The following sample commands illustrate how to setup a simple read-only replica:
+The following sample commands illustrate how to setup a simple read-only replica.